 - Buy water that is bottled in glass.
 “Mountain Springs” sells their water in glass bottles (the bottles are green); that is what we buy if we forget to bring our water with us.

 I know we will now be receiving a flood of emails asking which type of water is the best to drink, so I am going to list my suggestions here:

 So these are the top 5 anti-nutrients for today (though there are many others which we will discuss in the near future).
-I hope you found this article to be mind opening.
+I hope you found this article to be mind-opening.
 Do not feel overwhelmed.
-Realize that all of the suggestions here are basically helping you turn towards a more natural, fertile life without so much packaging, processing, bottling and with way less chemicals.
-Here are some actions steps that you can take today that can make all the difference:
+Realize that all of the suggestions here are basically helping you turn towards a more natural, fertile life without so much packaging, processing, and bottling, and with way less chemicals.
+Here are some actions and steps that you can take today that can make all the difference:

 That’s it.
 Are you going to do it?
 Share below your answer to that question.

 Too learn more about related subjects covered in this article, please visit the following links: